Testing a new hurricane scale

 An experimental test of risk perceptions under a new hurricane classification system

-With Nadia Bloemendaal, Jennifer Collins, Dianna Amasino and Amy Polen.
+With Nadia Bloemendaal, Hans de Moel, Dianna Amasino and Jennifer Collins.

 Postdoctoral researcher